n8tlmps/portfolioprojects/stack_survey/README.md

 #### **Learning**
 <img src="assets/learncode.png" alt="LearnCode" width="500"/>

 - The most common ways to learn coding are **online resources** like **videos, blogs, or forums**.
 Other common ways are **books/physical media, school, and online courses**.
-These account for more than half of the preferred learning methods.
+These account for more than two-thirds of the preferred learning methods.